NVIDIA/NeMo-Curator/tutorials/multimodal_dapt_curation/ingest/README.md

     - `extract` : Performs multimodal extractions from a document, including text, images, and tables.
     - `dedup` : Identifies duplicate images in document that can be filtered to remove data redundancy.
     - `filter` : Filters out images that are likely not useful using some heuristics, including size and aspect ratio.
+    - `caption` : Describes the image in words with details.
 4. Separate and save the data based on modality
 5. Analyse the data (optional)
 6. Display the extracted images, tables and charts (optional)